noroutine/noroutine.github.com/index.md

 We are a small team of highly skilled DevOps engineers ready to help you solve your challenges in modern cloudy world by offering our consultancy services

 ### What we do
-We provide IT-consultancy, focused on DevOps
+We provide IT-consultancy, focused on DevOps, both on-site and remote

 Our expertise spans programming, devops, networking, infrastructure deployments and most of modern cloud platforms and technologies.